originally posted in Concept Hub

 I struggle explaining what it is I do to adults, how could I explain it to children, and what key point did I want to leave them with?

 When I became an adult the world had moved to email as a prominent form of communication.
 As I explained email I asked the children to pass the envelope around.
-Once the envelop had gone half way through the room I told them to stop passing it around.
+Once the envelope had gone halfway through the room I told them to stop passing it around.

 When email was introduced it was a powerful communications channel that was also considered a disruptive technology.
 How disruptive was email and the Internet?
 Consider that ClueTrain Manifesto was written long before we reached the power of social media, and it states: